w3f/Grants-Program/project_MPT.md

 - What your project is _not_ or will _not_ provide or implement
   - This is a place for you to manage expectations and to clarify any limitations that might not be obvious

 Our intention is to deliver an initial implementation of a liquidity protocol that focuses on private markets and allows for asset tokenization, to support the build out of alternative finance platforms on top of our infrastructure.
-Our first steps for the MVP would be to:
+Our first steps for the MVP of this project would be to:

 1) Set up our RWAs focused blockchain for private markets and develop its initial attributes: specifically designed for issuance and trading of RWAs, whereas primary issuance would be the focus in the initial phase.
 2) Set up the initial role of the tokens for primary and eventually secondary issuance through smart contracts: creating a token standard that will make it swift for asset owners to issue tokens that represent their RWAs, and allow investors to invest in and trade these tokens on private exchanges.
-3) Set up the initial wallet functions and a way to interact with multiple users owning multiple assets: we aim at implementing a wallet that will allow users to store and manage their RWAs.
+3) Set up the initial wallet functions to allow for interaction with multiple users owning multiple assets: we aim at implementing a wallet that will allow users to store and manage their RWAs.

 The image below represents the two layers of our infrastructure and how we would be using the _Substrate_ layer to support all sorts of alternative finance platform implementations.

 ![](static/img/web3.png)

+Among the diverse work of our team members, here are some platforms that have been built and deployed in the past ten years, clients vary from boutique adviosry firms to banks:
+- [Professional investment network] (www.kobofunds.com)
 ### Ecosystem Fit

 Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions: